DUOUNO/ArangoDB-view/README.md

 ArangoDB-view is a poc webinterface for [ArangoDB](http://github.com/arangodb/arangodb).
 Its based on a flex design.

 ####features
-* allways to your left, collections overview (can be hidden)
+* always to your left, collections overview (can be hidden)
+* always to your top, basic infos / stats
 * pagination is saved when you edit a document and return to documents overview
 * next / prev document while in single document view